HowardLee134/Documentation-/Apple Store Publish.md

 ### Step 1.
 Prerequisites
 - Check the Info on [App Store submission requirement](https://developer.apple.com/news/?id=jd9wcyov) to make sure your Mac device is capabale.
 - A Mac computer running macOS with the latest updates installed.
-- An Apple Developer account [Apple Developer](https://developer.apple.com/).
+- An Apple Developer account [Apple Developer](https://developer.apple.com/)(Cube Software Team already have an account).
-- Unity Hub and Unity Editor Download from [Unity](https://unity.com/).
+- Unity Hub and Unity Editor

 ### Step 2.
 Set Up Your Unity Project

-1. Open Unity Hub and create a new Unity project or open an existing one.
-2. Configure your Unity project for iOS development:
+1. Configure your Unity project for iOS development:
    - Go to "File" -> "Build Settings."
    - Select "iOS" as the platform.
    - Configure the following settings under the "Player Settings" section: